Retail, Leisure and Hospitality Rate Relief Wales - 2023/24

 - a business whose owner is entitled to possession only in his or her capacity as the personal representative of a deceased person.

-Where it appears to the authority that part of a property is unoccupied and will remain so for a short period, then the authority can ask the Valuation Office for an apportionment of the rateable value and therefore charge rates on the occupied part.
+Where it appears to the authority that only part of a property is unoccupied, and will remain so for a short period, then the authority can ask the Valuation Office for an apportionment of the rateable value and therefore, charge rates on the occupied part.
 It should be noted that the unoccupied part may still be liable to an empty rate charge.

 If you require any further informaiton please do not hesitate to contact the Business Rate Section on 01495 355212